| sci.lang.japan FAQ / 8. Slang and colloquialisms |

-In slangy or rough speech, i adjectives (see 2.4.2.
-What is an i adjective?) and na adjectives ending in ai or oi often change to ee endings.
+In slangy or rough speech, i adjectives (see What is an i adjective?) and na adjectives ending in ai or oi often change to ee endings.
 For example, sugoi, an i adjective meaning "amazing", becomes sugee, and karai, a na adjective meaning "hot, spicy", becomes karee.
 Similarly, itai becomes itee.
-Urusai, meaning "noisy" or "shut up" (see 8.5.
-What are some Japanese insults and swear-words?) becomes urusee, hence the pun in the name of the manga Urusei Yatsura (うる星やつら).
+Urusai, meaning "noisy" or "shut up" (see What are some Japanese insults and swear-words?) becomes urusee, hence the pun in the name of the manga Urusei Yatsura (ウル星ヤツラ).

-This is usually a spoken form, but when written down, it is often written either with a small kana え, as in いてぇ, or a wavy line, いてぇ〜.
+This is usually a spoken form, but when written down, it is often written either with a small kana エ, as in イテェ, or a wavy line, イテェ~.

 Any adjective ending in ai or oi can take this pattern.
 Negative verbs ending in nai can also change, as in iranee for iranai.